 Our Webmaster, Samson King (samsonki@usc.edu) maintains our NGF website, www-scf.usc.edu/~ngf/, and mailing list.
 The mailing list is the primary means by which we send out announcements and event updates, so please email Samson if you still need to be added to the list.

 Samson and I also administrate the "USC Neuroscience Graduate Forum" Facebook group as another channel for keeping everyone updated.
 If you haven't already found us on Facebook, send us a request to join the group and start getting to know your fellow colleagues!

-Hilary Dorton (hdorton@usc.edu) is our Historian.
+Nora Benavidez (nlbenavi@usc.edu) is our Historian.
 She will be keeping photo and video records of all of our events.
 Feel free to send any photos of your own from NGP and NGF events to her as well - they're a great way to show off our program on our website!

-Our Programming Officers are A.J.
-Cooper (cooperaj@usc.edu) and Jonathan Cheung (jacheung@usc.edu).
-You can think of A.J. and Jon as the social chairs of NGF.
+Our Programming Officers are Eric Hendricks (ewhendri@usc.edu) and Clarissa Liu (clarisml@usc.edu).
+You can think of Eric and Clarissa as the social chairs of NGF.
 They'll arrange several social events throughout the year to give you a chance to mingle with other graduate students in the program, oftentimes while exploring the many sights and activities that LA has to offer.
 If you have any ideas for a fun adventure, don't hesitate to let them know!